-Federally listed species include those plant and animal species that are listed as endangered or threatened under the ESA, as well as those species formally proposed for listing.
-A table summarizing regionally occurring special status species is provided in Appendix F. Habitat requirements for each special status species were assessed and compared to the type and quality of habitats within the Mill Casino Site.
+Federally listed species include those plant and animal species that are listed as endangered or threatened under the ESA, as well as those species formally proposed for listing, identified in the USFWS species and list and NOAA Fisheries mapper (Appendix O) A table summarizing regionally occurring listed species is provided in Appendix F. Habitat requirements for listed species were assessed and compared to the type and quality of habitats within the Mill Casino Site.
 The table provides a rationale as to whether the special status species have the potential to occur within the Mill Casino Site.
 Western lily (Lilium occidentale) is the only federally listed plant species that occurs in the vicinity.
-Marbled murrelet (Brachyramphus marmoratus), northern spotted owl (S. occidentalis caurina), western snowy plover (Charadrius alexandrines nivosus), and fisher (P. pennanti) are the only federally listed terrestrial vertebrate species that occur in the area.
-The Oregon Coast coho salmon (Oncorhynchus kisutch) Evolutionary Significant Unit (ESU), green sturgeon (Acipenser medirostris) southern distinct population segment (DPS), and the Pacific eulachon (Thaleichthys pacificus) southern DPS are the only fish species that occur in the vicinity.
-The Mill Casino Site consists entirely of ruderal/developed habitat, is located immediately adjacent to U.S. Highway 101, and is thus heavily disturbed.
-Consequently, the Mill Casino Site does not provide adequate habitat for any of these federally listed species, although the Ferndale Lower Range, a channelized portion of Coos Bay, immediately east and adjacent to the Mill Casino provides habitat for the Oregon Coast coho salmon, green sturgeon, and Pacific eulochon; a description of each species is included on of the special status species list included in Appendix F and discussed in in Appendix B. Critical habitat in the vicinity of the Medford Site is shown on Figure 3.5-5
+Marbled murrelet (Brachyramphus marmoratus), northern spotted owl (S. occidentalis caurina), western snowy plover (Charadrius alexandrines nivosus), Pacific marten (Martes caurina), and fisher (P. pennanti) are the only federally listed terrestrial vertebrate species that occur in the area.
+The Oregon Coast coho salmon (Oncorhynchus kisutch) Evolutionary Significant Unit (ESU), green sturgeon (Acipenser medirostris) southern distinct population segment (DPS), Chinook salmon (Oncorhynchus tshawytscha) Southern Oregon/Northern California Coast ESU, and the Pacific eulachon (Thaleichthys pacificus) southern DPS are the only listed fish species that occur in the vicinity.
+The Mill Casino Site consists entirely of ruderal/developed habitat (and no aquatic habitat), is located immediately adjacent to U.S. Highway 101, and is thus heavily disturbed.
+Consequently, the Mill Casino Site does not provide adequate habitat for any of these federally listed species, although the Ferndale Lower Range, a channelized portion of Coos

+Bay, immediately east and adjacent to the Mill Casino provides habitat for the Oregon Coast coho salmon, green sturgeon, and Pacific eulochon; a description of each species is included on of the special status species table included in Appendix Q and discussed in in Appendix B. Critical habitat in the vicinity of the Mill Casino Site is shown on Figure 3.5-7.